mitmplay/mitm-play/README.md

 </details>

 # Macros
-When creating rule for specific website site (ie: **autologin to gmail**), inside folder you can add `macros.js` to contains what automation need to be run
+When creating rule for specific website site (ie: **autologin to gmail**), inside folder you can add `macros.js` to contains what automation need to be run. macros is a Javascript getting injected into the browser, by default if there is a html request then this macro will be included on the injection.
+To run different macros in the same SPA, just create another a `named-macros` ie: login -> `login@macros.js` and to load that macro, URL need to have a query params of '?mitm=login'.

 <details><summary><b>Example</b></summary>